Jimmy'z

-JIMMY'Z is a clothing and lifestyle company founded in 1984 by Jimmy Ganzer, known for its signature E-Z-In velcro closure shorts.
+JIMMY'Z is a clothing and lifestyle company founded in 1984 by Jimmy Ganzer and Sepp Donahower, known for its signature E-Z-In velcro closure shorts.

 History

 1984–1991: Origins

 In the early 1980s, Jimmy Ganzer was a surfer and artist living in Malibu Beach, CA.

 I slid into third base headfirst, got up, dusted myself off.
 And I went, “F***, why didn’t some surfer ever come up with an idea where the pants don’t fall off like this?”
 Inside of the waistband on these baseball pants was a woven nylon belting.
 That belting did not move.
 And I went “Wow, what if I used that belting and Velcro on the side over here?”
 And I stood there on third base for about that long.
 And I went, “That’s a good idea.”

 The shorts he created became known as E-Z-In, E-Z-Out shorts, and the idea quickly took off, finding a natural home not only amongst surfers but in the skateboard community during the boom of the 1980s, as the lack of a belt buckle or button prevented discomfort while paddling out on a surfboard, bending to grab the board beneath your feet or when falling from a skateboard onto a hard surface.

 During the 1980s, the brand grew, eventually sponsoring famous skateboarders such as Steve Caballero and Christian Hosoi.
-Jimmy Ganzer and agent Sepp Donahower sold the brand to Ocean Pacific in 1987, and then Ocean Pacific later sold it to a chain of multiple owners ending up with Aéropostale during skateboarding's downturn at the start of the 1990s.
+Jimmy Ganzer and partner Sepp Donahower sold the brand to Ocean Pacific in 1987, and then Ocean Pacific later sold it to a chain of multiple owners ending up with Aéropostale during skateboarding's downturn at the start of the 1990s.
 Aéropostale kept the brand going as an upscale surf-orientated brand, but ceased all activity in 2009.